Emperor Meiji: Background

 Soon after taking control in the early seventeenth century, shogunate officials (known generically as bakufu) ended almost all Western trade with Japan, and barred Christian missionaries from the islands under the Sakoku Edict of 1635.
 In addition to the substantial Chinese trade, only the Dutch continued trade with Japan, maintaining a post on the island of Dejima by Nagasaki.
 However, by the early 19th century, European and American vessels appeared in the waters around Japan with increasing frequency.

-Consanguineous marriages are common in the early history of Japanese upper class as a way to protect the ideal or royal bloodline; however, this came with unexpected consequences.
-Unknown to him at the time, Meiji also had hereditary diseases that were the result of inbreeding.
-These genetic defects included but were not limited to mandibular prognathism and spinal deformation, which could also be found in his children.

-Apart from the congenital diseases, Meiji also suffered from beriberi caused by malnutrition, particularly a deficiency of thiamine (vitamin B1).
-The imperial family had a poorer diet than that of average people due to religious reasons.
-Due to beriberi, he could barely walk.

-He had fifteen children with his concubines.
-Ten of them died prematurely.
-Prince Yoshihito (later Emperor Taishō) was the only male heir who reached adulthood, but his body and mind were weak, and suffered from meningitis, diabetes, cerebral thrombosis and mental illness.
-Emperor Meiji was known to not only dearly love his grandchildren, but to be fond of the son of Gojong of Korea, the last crown prince of Korea, Yi Un.